metta-systems/libsss/doc/spec.md

 ### 1.1 Goals

 We’d like to develop a transport that supports the following goals:
-  1. Widespread deployability in today’s internet (i.e., makes it through middle-boxes; runs on common user client machines without kernel changes, or elevated privileges)
+ * Widespread deployability in today’s internet (i.e., makes it through middle-boxes; runs on common user client machines without kernel changes, or elevated privileges)
-  2. Reduced head-of-line blocking due to packet loss (losing one packet will not generally impair other multiplexed streams)
+ * Reduced head-of-line blocking due to packet loss (losing one packet will not generally impair other multiplexed streams)
-  3. Low latency (minimal round-trip costs, both during setup/resumption, and in response to packet loss)
+ * Low latency (minimal round-trip costs, both during setup/resumption, and in response to packet loss)
-    a.
-Significantly reduced connection startup latency
+   * Significantly reduced connection startup latency
-    b.
-Attempt to use Forward Error Correcting (FEC) codes to reduce retransmission latency after packet loss.
+   * Attempt to use Forward Error Correcting (FEC) codes to reduce retransmission latency after packet loss.
-  4. Improved support for mobile, in terms of latency and efficiency (as opposed to TCP connections which are torn down during radio shutdowns)
+ * Improved support for mobile, in terms of latency and efficiency (as opposed to TCP connections which are torn down during radio shutdowns)
-  5. Congestion avoidance support comparable to, and friendly to, TCP (unified across multiplexed streams)
+ * Congestion avoidance support comparable to, and friendly to, TCP (unified across multiplexed streams)
-    a.
-Individual stream flow control, to prevent a stream with a fast source and slow sink from flooding memory at receiver end, and allow back-pressure to appear at the send end.
+   * Individual stream flow control, to prevent a stream with a fast source and slow sink from flooding memory at receiver end, and allow back-pressure to appear at the send end.
-  6. Privacy assurances comparable to TLS (without requiring in-order transport or in-order decryption)
+ * Privacy assurances comparable to TLS (without requiring in-order transport or in-order decryption)
-  7. Reliable and safe resource requirements scaling, both server-side and client-side (including reasonable buffer management and aids to avoid facilitating DoS amplification attacks)
+ * Reliable and safe resource requirements scaling, both server-side and client-side (including reasonable buffer management and aids to avoid facilitating DoS amplification attacks)
-  8. Reduced bandwidth consumption and increased channel status responsiveness (via unified signaling of channel status across all multiplexed streams)
+ * Reduced bandwidth consumption and increased channel status responsiveness (via unified signaling of channel status across all multiplexed streams)
-  9. Reduced packet-count, if not in conflict with other goals.
+ * Reduced packet-count, if not in conflict with other goals.
-  10. Support reliable transport for multiplexed streams (can simulate TCP on the multiplexed streams)
+ * Support reliable transport for multiplexed streams (can simulate TCP on the multiplexed streams)
-  11. Efficient demux-mux properties for proxies, if not in conflict with other goals.
+ * Efficient demux-mux properties for proxies, if not in conflict with other goals.
-  12. Reuse, or evolve, existing protocols at any point where it is plausible to do so, without sacrificing our stated goals (e.g., consider LEDBAT, DCCP, TCP minion)
+ * Reuse, or evolve, existing protocols at any point where it is plausible to do so, without sacrificing our stated goals (e.g., consider LEDBAT, DCCP, TCP minion)

 ### 1.2 Why not use SCTP over DTLS?